woehrl01/azdo-workitem-documents-extension/README.md

 The comment of the _Hyperlink_ is used as the title of the tab.

+Additionaly, referenced document urls in the _Description_ field are extracted and embedded, too.

 ### Supported optimizations

 - Google Documents (Embedded mode for Docs, Sheets, Slides, etc.)